jboss-fuse/quickstarts/fuse/sap-trfc-server-fuse/README.md

 To uninstall the quick start and stop the JBoss Fuse run-time perform the following in the JBoss Fuse console:

 1. Enter Ctrl-c to stop monitoring the JBoss Fuse log.
-* Run `osgi:uninstall <quickstart-bundle-number>` providing the bundle number for the quick start bundle.
+* Run `uninstall <quickstart-bundle-number>` providing the bundle number for the quick start bundle.
-* Run `osgi:uninstall <camel-sap-bundle-number>` providing the bundle number for the component bundle.
+* Run `uninstall <camel-sap-bundle-number>` providing the bundle number for the component bundle.
-* Run `osgi:shutdown -f` to shutdown the JBoss Fuse runtime.
+* Run `shutdown -f` to shutdown the JBoss Fuse runtime.